 What happens if we turn the offer down?

 Nothing is sold without written acceptance.
-A declined valuation means every item is returned to the shop by tracked, insured delivery at no cost.
+A declined valuation means every item is returned to the shop by tracked, signed-for delivery at no cost.

 When is the charity paid?